pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 - Read real FHIR resources from a server and write structured outputs back.
 - Support home or hybrid neurorehabilitation pathways using physiological observations as pre-session context.
 - Use synthetic neurorehabilitation cohorts to simulate realistic specialty workflows without privacy constraints.
+- Keep the synthetic layer clearly separated from clinician workflow logic.
 - Remain extensible for broader Verada orchestration and intelligence layers in future versions.

 ## High-Level Components